privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     BuyerInput buyer_input = 2;

     // Information about auction (ad format, size) derived contextually.
-    // The serialized string can be deserialized to a JSON object.
+    // Represents a serialized string that is deserialized to a JSON object
+    // before passing to Adtech script.
     // Copied from Auction Config in SellerFrontEnd service. string auction_signals = 3;